-Our customer service department, which assists fosters during pick-up, is open from 9:00 a.m. to 6:45 p.m.
+Our customer service department, which assists fosters during pick-up, is open from 9:00 a.m. to 5:00 p.m.
 7 days a week.
-When you arrive at the shelter, check-in with them in the adoption center lobby.
+When you arrive at 510 N. LaSalle call the customer service team at (312)645-8220.
+Let them know your name and that you're here for a foster pick-up.
+If you're driving you can either park in our free garage located on the corner of Grand and Wells, or pull up to the curb in front of the shelter, and park just before the alley.
+Please make sure you are not double-parked in the bus lane, which is active on weekday, and turn on your hazard lights.
+When you arrive at the shelter, check-in with customer service in the adoption center lobby.
 A staff member will ask for your name and will confirm the number of animals you are signed up to foster.
 They will print out a contract for you to sign and will also provide you with a copy.
 Please keep this file for reference during the entire length of the foster animals stay.

 Once the contracts are signed a staff member will bring the animal to the front desk.
 Unless the animal is too young, they will be microchipped and will be wearing a collar with their unique Society tag number.
-When picking up litters it is important to keep these collars on the animals to ensure proper identification during clinic visits and returns.
+Please take note of which number corresponds with which animal before taking the collar off.
+You will want to take the collars off as it can become snug as the animal grows.
+Please keep the collars in a safe place in case you need to use the tag number in the future.

 If you do not bring a carrier with you, the staff member will place smaller animals in a recyclable paper crate, or if the animal is walkable, will provide you with a leash.
 You will also be sent home with a bag of food and any supplies you may have requested in advance.
-Fosters receive a 10% discount in our store and are encouraged to pick up any additional accessories at the time of pick up.